cubelets/iplug/README.md

 ```

 ## Why should every plugin export a function returning a function?
-This extra step allows some plugins to perform some one-time (perhaps slow) initialisation and return a "production" function that's geared-up for high performance repeated executions.
+This extra step allows some plugins to perform some one-time (perhaps slow) initialisation and return a "production" function that's geared up for faster, repeated executions.
 It's often best to perform initialisation in the main handler function to enable multiple instances of the same plugin to be used in different isolated contexts (multiple message buses in the same application).

 **`plugin.js`**